GFP (GNU Finance Planner)

 System Requirements

-Here’s a step-by-step guide to installing GFP (GNU Finance Planner) – Linux/Windows.:
+Follow these steps to install GFP (GNU Finance Planner) – Linux/Windows.:

 Technical Specifications